Anthony Hill Q & A

 Why did you go to the country?

 In 1977 we left Canberra to open our own antique furniture shop in a township near Yass, in southern New South Wales.
-We lived there for six years, until we returned to Canberra in 1983.
+We always wanted out own business and lived there for six years, until we returned to Canberra in 1983.
 The experience formed the basis of my first books The Bunburyists (1985), Antique Furniture in Australia (1985) and Birdsong (1988).

 •